eladsez/Multi-Processing-OS/readme.txt

 The stack implementation is in stack.cpp file.
 The malloc, calloc and free implementation is in memAlloc.cpp file.
 Our tests are in the test.cpp file.
-This code is process-safe, by using flock and fcntl.
+This code is process-safe, by using flock struct and fcntl systemc all.
 Also, there is a makefile with make all and make clean targets as requested.

                           *-HOW TO RUN-*